Wolverine971/9takes/src/blog/enneagram/philosophy-psychology-and-the-enneagram.md

   />
 </div>

+<p class="firstLetter">Philosophy and Psychology, let's get poetic.</p>

+Understanding ourselves is a journey marked by fascinating waypoints in the intricate tapestry of human consciousness.
+One such is the Enneagram, a potent prism refracting the complexity of our behaviors and personal growth into understandable patterns.
+This voyage of self-discovery becomes even more profound when we trace the roots of the Enneagram back to its philosophical lineage.
+This article maps the fascinating intersections between the Enneagram's intelligence centers, Freud's influential constructs of the psyche, and Plato's timeless blueprint of the human soul.

+Here, we dive into how core emotions sculpt these intelligence centers, which will give us a glimpse into our minds' internal landscapes.

 ## The Enneagram's Roots in Philosophy

+The Enneagram's philosophical lineage often gets overlooked.

-While the Enneagram is a popular tool for understanding human behavior and growth, it is essential to understand its philosophical lineage to appreciate its depth truly.
+Yes, the Enneagram is a popular tool for understanding human behavior and growth, but many of its ideas resemble those of great thinkers of the past.
 In this article, we'll explore the connections between the Enneagram's intelligence centers, Freud's ideas on the human psyche, and Plato's concept of the human soul.
 By doing so, we'll better understand how our core emotions shape these intelligence centers.

 ## Plato's Tripartite Soul and the Enneagram